 4. Taxes

 Do not forget that there will be some taxes that follow this transaction.
-You need to specify who is going to be responsible for paying the taxes and when those taxes are going to be paid.
+You need to specify who is going to be responsible for paying the taxes and when they’re going to pay them.
 A few examples of taxes that might be paid include sales taxes and property taxes.

 5. Ownership Transfer